Return on Change: History

 Sang Lee, CEO and founder and native New Yorker, founded Return on Change in 2012, in anticipation of the JOBS Act.
 Lee became interested in the idea after working for six years as an investment banker in the power and energy sector and noticing the difficulties that startups in these industries faced when raising money from traditional sources.
 He created Return on Change, which started helping startups sell equity to accredited investors, or those who make at least $200,000 a year and have $1 million in assets, in the summer of 2013.
 The platform is among the first to take advantage of the Jumpstart Our Business Startups Act (JOBS), which passed in 2012.
 In addition to his work at RoC, Sang is also the Executive Director of CF50, a global crowdfunding leadership think tank.

 Equity Crowdfunding

 With the passage of the JOBS act, equity crowdfunding, which allows companies to sell equity shares through crowdfunding sites, became legal in 2012.
 However, the SEC is still reviewing regulations that would allow non-accredited investors to make equity investments.

-Operations

-Return on Change focuses on high-impact startups and is limited to accredited investors, or those who meet income thresholds according to SEC regulations.
-RoC was a sponsor of the TechCrunch NYC Meetup and NY Tech Day.
-The platform is currently preparing for the passage of new regulations that would allow non-accredited investors to participate.